Welcome to the public repository of the booksin.space project, a free library in Geminispace.

 We are a library, but being that all (or most) of our books are new recreations of existing texts, we are also a kind of pseudo-publisher.
 There are no formal style rules to which submissions must adhere, however.
 If you want to make a sweet ASCII banner (cover) for the book you are submitting, that's awesome!
 If you want to use superscripts for footnotes or pandoc-style footnote syntax, it's all gravy.
 In general, the rule of thumb is consistency.
 It is unreasonable to expect all texts of all types in all languages from all time periods to adhere to the same style rules.
 Take whatever license you need to make your submission look good and make sense.
 Just be sure that whatever formatting and styling decisions you make are consistent throughout the text.

-Please submit texts as a single file.
+With that said, please submit texts as a single file.
 Do not separate a book into multiple chapters/files.
-It may be desirable for longer texts to be available in per-chapter formats, but dividing texts into chapters would be better handled by the shelver/symlinker utility itself.
-Gempub archives are an exception if submitted in addition to an ordinary gemtext version.
+It may be desirable for longer texts to be available in per-chpater formats, but this feature is best handled by the shelving utility and may be added at a later date.

 Our shelves welcome any genre or form of text-based media.
 That being said, there are some exceptions: